Multi-window Gabor frames in amalgam spaces: Acknowledgements

 \section{Acknowledgements}

 R.~Balan was supported by NSF grant DMS-0807896.
 I.~A.~Krishtal was partially supported by the NSF grant DMS-0908239.
 He is grateful to A.~Baskakov and K.~Gr\"ochenig for stimulating discussions.
 J.~G.~Christensen and K.~A.~Okoudjou were supported by ONR grants: N000140910324 $\&$ N000140910144.
 K.~A.~Okoudjou was also partially supported by a RASA from the Graduate School of UMCP and by the Alexander von Humboldt foundation.
 He would also like to express his gratitude to the Institute for Mathematics at the University of Osnabr\"uck for its hospitality while part of this work was completed.
 J.~L.~Romero's research was supported by a Fulbright research grant, during which he visited the Norbert Wiener Center for Harmonic Analysis and Applications at the University of Maryland.
 He thanks the NWC for its kind hospitality and the Fulbright foundation for its support.
+J.~L.~Romero also ackowledges support from the Austrian Science Fund (FWF):[M1586-N25] and [P22746-N13].